- Safety and Health Topics

 OSHA has identified worker exposure to hazardous drugs as a problem of increasing health concern.
 Preparation, administration, manufacturing, and disposal of hazardous medications may expose hundreds of thousands of workers, principally in healthcare facilities and the pharmaceutical industry, to potentially significant workplace levels of these chemicals.
 Antineoplastic cytotoxic medications, anesthetic agents, anti-viral agents, and others, have been identified as hazardous.
 These hazardous medications are capable of causing serious effects including cancer, organ toxicity, fertility problems, genetic damage, and birth defects.

-OSHA addresses hazardous drugs in specific standards for general industry such as the Occupational Exposure to Hazardous Chemicals in Laboratories (29 CFR 1910.1450) and the (globally harmonized) Hazard Communication standard (29 CFR 1910.1200).
+OSHA addresses hazardous drugs in specific OSHA standards for General Industry such as the Occupational Exposure to Hazardous Chemicals in Laboratories (29 CFR 1910.1450) and the (globally harmonized) Hazard Communication standard (29 CFR 1910.1200).

-- NEW Update on Hazardous Drugs.
-OSHA.
+- Update on Hazardous Drugs.
+OSHA, (August 1, 2016).
 A recent systematic review of existing programs and requirements.

 - Hazardous Drugs Rule.
 Washington State Department of Labor & Industries.
 Adopted on January 3, 2012 and took effect in 3 stages January 1, 2015.